ansys/pyscadeone/doc/source/examples/visitor/index.rst

-.. _Visitor Example:
+.. _ref_visitor_example:

 =======
 Visitor
 =======

-.. include:: quad_flight_control.py
-    :start-line: 1
-    :end-line: 25
+This example shows how to use a visitor to retrieve cross-references between operators.

 Setup
 -----

-We use the same ``QuadFlightControl`` example.
-To setup the example, see :ref:`QuadFlightControl python setup`.
+The same ``QuadFlightControl`` example is used.
+To setup the example, see :ref:`ref_QuadFlightControl_python_setup`.

-For that example, we load all modules:
+All modules are loaded:

 .. code::

     model.load_all_modules()

-Visitor Definition
+Visitor definition
 ------------------

 The :py:class:`ReferenceVisitor` is derived from :py:class:`SwanVisitor` class.
 One needs: